imin-ltd/open-objects-script/README.md

   There's also been some performance measurements added to this script.
 These last two scripts were very slow.
 - `walkRpde.js`
   A script that copies the functionality of `reference/oo-walk-rpde` but in node.js.
 Because JSON is only parsed once and large amounts of memory are not constantly copied, this is 100s of times faster than the bash scripts.
+- `geoSegment.js`
+  Script that downloads the Firehose feeds and segments items according to geographical criteria.